dpfens/dpfens.github.io/blog/_posts/2021-01-05-compositional-data-analysis.md

 Any changes made using `__setitem__`, `pop`, or `__delitem__` will automatically be reflected in the ratios and logratios.

-{% include components/heading.html heading='Update: Aitchison Distance & ILR Transformation' level=2 %}
+{% include components/heading.html heading='Update: Aitchison Distance & Log-Ratio Transformation' level=2 %}

-There are other transformations which can be useful such as the Aitchison distance, which is a distance metric specifically designed for compositional data.
+In real-life applications we may want to be able to integrate transformations into data science applications.
+One of the key challenges in analyzing compositional data is the constant sum constraint: the components of a composition always sum to a constant (usually 1 or 100%).
+This constraint violates many assumptions of standard statistical methods.
+John Aitchison developed several techniques to address this challenge.
+The Aithison distance is a distance metric specifically designed for compositional data.
 It takes into account the relative nature of compositions and is invariant to perturbation and powering operations.

 *  **Scale invariance**: Multiplying a composition by a positive constant does not change the distance between compositions.
 This property is important because compositional data is often subject to a constant sum constraint, and the absolute values of the components may not be as meaningful as their relative proportions.
 *  **Perturbation invariance**: Adding or subtracting a constant value to each component of a composition does not affect the distance.
 This property is useful because compositional data is often analyzed in terms of ratios or log-ratios of components.
 *  **Subcompositional coherence**: The distance between two compositions is not affected by the presence or absence of other components in the composition.
 This property is important because compositional data often involves subcompositions, where some components are analyzed separately from others.
 *  **Geometric interpretation**: The Aitchison distance has a geometric interpretation in the simplex space, which is the natural space for compositional data.
 The simplex is a subset of the real space where all components are non-negative and sum up to a constant.
-The Aitchison distance can be visualized as the Euclidean distance between the centered log-ratio (clr) transformations of the compositions in the simplex space.
+The Aitchison distance can be visualized as the Euclidean distance between the centered log-ratio (CLR) transformations of the compositions in the simplex space.

 {% highlight python %}def aitchison_distance(x, y):
     """